ghaleprachan/simple-compose-ui/README.md

 # Jetpack Compose Simple UI

-I was surfing the internet and can across a simple ui to view hotels nearby.
+I was surfing the internet and came across a simple ui to view hotels nearby.
 I loved the ui and had to try it using jetpack compose.
 It's very simple one screen ui.

 # UI
 <p float="left">